-PROMIS® measures of fatigue, pain interference and sleep will be scored in accordance with their scoring manuals (see Appendix B)124-127.
-For each test result, the change from baseline in the score will be calculated, and a 95% two-sided exact confidence interval will be placed on the score change.
-We will also report the mean \pm standard deviation of the score at each timepoint, and the mean \pm standard deviation of the score at each timepoint, will be asked to complete these questionnaires.
+PROMIS® measures of fatigue, pain interference and sleep will be scored in accordance with their scoring manuals (see Appendix B) $^{124-127}$.
+For each patient, the change from baseline to Month 24 in the score will be calculated.
+Across subjects, the mean \pm standard deviation score change will be calculated, and a 95% two-sided exact confidence interval will be placed on the score change.
+We will also report the mean \pm standard deviation of the score at each timepoint across all the subjects.
+If the Month 24 PROMIS® measure is missing, but a value was reported at an earlier timepoint, a "last-observation-carried-forward" approach will be taken, utilizing the last reported value in place of the Month 24 value.